speechaccessibility/SplitTrainTest/README.md

-# Standard Train/Dev/Test Split for the Speech Accessibility Project
+# Train/Dev/Test1/Test2 splits for the Speech Accessibility Corpus

-This repository contains the code used to create the train/dev/test split for each release of the Speech Accessibility Corpus.
+This repository contains data and code relevant to creating train/dev/test1/test2 splits for the Speech Accessibility Project.

-* code: SAPsplit.py generates JSON files.  arrange_files.py creates train, dev, and test directories, and puts contributors into the appropriate directories, preparatory to distribution.  make_zipfiles.py zips the train and dev directories into 7z files, each of which has a maximum size of 20G.
-Makefile automates some of these tasks.

-* lists: This directory provides excel files mapping from contributor to promptlist.
-These files are necessary as input to SAPsplit.py.

-Unfortunately, it is not yet possible for researchers to create the train/dev/test split on your own unless the file lists/contributor_lists_$(current).xlsx has already been created for you.
-Creating that file requires annotator authorization.
-If that file exists, it should be possible for you to re-create the splits on your own.
+## Data Subdirectories:

+* SAPC1: This directory contains manifest files listing the train, dev, test1 and test2 waveforms used in the first Speech Accessibility Project, which occurred between November, 2024 and February, 2025.

+* SAPC2: This directory contains draft manifest files for the second SAP competition, planned for March, 2026.

+## Code subdirectories:

+* old_split_code: This contains code that was used to split the standard distribution when the split was not part of its file structure.

+* box-download: This contains code that I use to download the monthly data distribution from Box.